janaSunrise/spotify-playing-readme/README.md

 - Go to the developer panel at spotify.
 [Panel URL](https://developer.spotify.com)
 - Make an APP, Specify the name, and description.
-- Add `http://localhost:5000/callback` to the URLs
+- Add `http://localhost:5000/callback` to the URLs for development.
+Add the respective IP / Domain / Host if you're self hosting this App with the path of `/callback` to the end.
 - Take a note of the Client ID, and Client Secret for setting up `.env`

 #### Setting up Firebase